Raman Scattering and Chirped Pulse Amplification in Plasma

 a preformed plasma waveguide channel where it is amplified by a counter-propagating,

 high energy, long duration chirped pump pulse.
 Energy is transferred from

-the pump to the seed by resonant excitation of a plasma wave (see this
+the pump to the seed by resonant excitation of a plasma wave.

 This new type of amplifier presents unique features: